 - One Introduction Exercise worth 70 points. - Fourteen (14) open-book Quizzes, worth between 20 and 80 points each depending on the topic, for a total of 730 points.
-Note: Many quizzes include short answer questions that require critical thinking about the topics and activities included in the Module. - One (1) Journal Entry Post (JE) worth 100 points for a total of 100 points.
-Points will be assigned according to quality of content as determined by a posted Rubric. - One closed-book, comprehensive Final Exam worth a total of 100 points.
-Note: Students with a score of 837 or more points of the total 900 possible prior to the Final Exam (i.e., a grade of 93% or greater after completing all assignments other than the Final) may request to opt out of the final exam.
+Note: Many quizzes include short answer questions - . - One (1) Essay on Family Life worth 100 points for a total of 100 points.
+Points will be assigned according to quality of content as determined by a posted Rubric.